tjelvar-olsson/biologists-guide-to-computing/source/creating-scientific-documents.rst

-"CiteProc" is in fact a generic name for a program that can be used to produce citations and bibliographies based on formatting rules using the Citation Style Langauge (CSL) syntax. `Zotero <https://www.zotero.org/>`_ (another free reference manager) provides CSL styles for lots of journals in the `Zotero Style Repository <https://www.zotero.org/styles>`_.
+"CiteProc" is in fact a generic name for a program that can be used to produce citations and bibliographies based on formatting rules using the Citation Style Langauge (CSL) syntax.
+Zotero provides CSL styles for lots of journals in the `Zotero Style Repository <https://www.zotero.org/styles>`_.

 Let's download Zotero's CSL file for Nature, copy and paste this text into